Siddu0201/acadlix-free/readme.txt

 This plugin supports PayU as a payment gateway for processing online payments.

 When PayU is used, the plugin may send:

-- Payment amount
+* Payment amount
-- Currency
+* Currency
-- Order and transaction details
+* Order and transaction details
-- Billing information entered by the user
+* Billing information entered by the user

 PayU is a third-party payment service provider.

-PayU Terms of Service:
-[PayU Terms of Service](https://www.payu.com/terms)
+[PayU Terms of Service](https://www.payu.com/terms) [PayU Privacy Policy](https://www.payu.com/privacy)

-PayU Privacy Policy:
-[PayU Privacy Policy](https://www.payu.com/privacy)